mabq/book-simplicity/1_actions_calculations_and_data.md

 Mutability is the ability of a value to change without changing it's address in memory.

-Primitive values are immutable — operations never mutate primitive values, new values with new addresses are created every time.
+Primitive values are immutable — operations create new values with new addresses every time.

-Objects are mutable — operations mutate objects, the value on the address changes.
+Objects are mutable — operations mutate objects, the address remains the same but the value changes.

 #### Variables and Scope